autoissue/autoissuebot/README.md

 ## Use Case:

-> Be you: Work with a team to write code for some software product and your team uses Github Issues for managing the development process.
+> You: Work with a team to write code for some software product and your team uses Github Issues for managing the development process.
 >
-> Be you:  Have dozens, perhaps hundreds of issues in your backlog, and have a hard time managing that.
+> You:  Have dozens, perhaps hundreds of issues in your backlog, and have a hard time managing that.

 <br/>
 How you know, when deciding to close #217 that it's a bad idea because #175, and #173 aren't finished yet?